Universal Life Insurance – A Complicated Product or Just What YOU Need?

 Yeah I know, no one wants to talk about this little detail, but the simple fact that you are looking for life insurance coverage means you are on the right track.

-Sure life insurance is complicated and Universal Life is likely one of the more complex offerings.
+Sure life insurance is complicated and Universal Life Insurance is likely one of the more complex offerings.
+Generally speaking, it’s not a product I recommend often to clients unless they’re looking for a minimum cost GUL.

 That’s why it’s so important for you to speak to an independent life insurance agent, like those at Policy Architects BEFORE you sign on with ANY company.
 We work for you, NOT the insurance carriers!